 Way back in the fall of 2015 when I started my journey at Miami University in Oxford, Ohio, I did not know what to expect or what I was getting myself into.
-I had always lived in the same home and had comfort within my hometown, it was a place where I was born and grew up, so when it came time to pack up my belongings and move five hours away I was nervous, anxious, and scared.
+I had always lived in the same home and had comfort within my hometown, it was the place where I was born and grew up, so when it came time to pack up my belongings and move five hours away I was nervous, anxious, and scared.
 As I prepared for the beginning of my college experience, I remember being very nervous about meeting and making new friends.
-In my hometown and at my high school I had the same friends for many years, so coming out to an area I had never been to before and somewhere I didn't know many people was very weird to me.
-I remember the moment I pulled into Oxford with a jam packed car and my parents, I was about to move into a room with two guys I had never met or talked to before, the nervousness began to build up.
-As I began to unpack my belongings and get my room together, I remember meeting my roomates and many other individuals who were living in Dennison hall with me.
-I sensed that they all had the same nervous feelings that I had.
+In my hometown and at my high school I had the same friends for many years, so coming out to an area I had never been to before and somewhere where I didn't know many people was very weird to me.
+I remember the moment I pulled into Oxford with a jam-packed car and my parents, I was about to move into a room with two guys I had never met or talked to before, the nervousness began to build up.
+As I began to unpack my belongings and get my room together, I remember meeting my roommates and many other individuals who were living in Dennison Hall with me, and sensing that they all had the same nervous feelings that I had.
 Knowing that there were many different individuals who all felt the same way about adjusting to coming to college as I did made the initial transition much easier for me.
-In the first weeks, and months of college I was able to learn a valuable lesson of reaching out to people and putting yourself in situations to experience new things and meet new people-even if this takes you out of your comfort zone.
+In the first weeks and months of college I was able to learn the valuable lesson of reaching out to people and putting myself in situations that allowed me to experience new things and meet new people, even if it took me out of my comfort zone.